High-quality leadwood for sale

-Our leadwood is popular for making items such as leadwood knife handles, smoking pipes, salad bowls and ornaments.
-It has also found acceptance, to a limited extent, for guitar back and sides and bagpipes.
+Our leadwood is popular for knife handles.
+It has also found acceptance for guitar backs and sides.

-Because leadwood is very hard, it is tricky to cut and plane.
-However, it turns well, has a fine grain and provides a beautiful glossy finish.
+Because leadwood is very hard, it is difficult to cut and plane.
+We recommend tungsten blades.
+However, it turns and works well with a chisel, has a fine grain and offers a nice silky, glossy finish.

 Applications

-“I received through my friend the turning blanks.
-Let me tell you that the quality is outstanding!
-I look forward to doing additional business with your company.”
+“I received sketches for filming through my friend.
+Let me tell you, the quality is exceptional!
+I look forward to placing another order from your company.”

 ~ Pedro Jorge